 The first day of fall is Friday, September 22, 2023 at 12:50 am PST and fall ends on Wednesday, December 21, 2023 at 7:27 am PST, according to the astronomical calendar.
 The start of fall is known as the Autumnal Equinox.

 According to the meteorological calendar, the first day of fall is Friday, September 1, 2023 and fall ends on Thursday, November 30, 2023.

 Fall Activities & Fun Things to Do

 Take in Fall at a Family Farm

-Family farms have something for everyone including u-pick fall produce, corn maze, petting zoos, hayrides, farmers markets, fall festivals, farm tours and much more
+Family farms have something for everyone including u-pick fall produce, corn mazes, petting zoos, hayrides, farmers markets, fall festivals, farm tours and much more.

 Journey through a Corn Maze